mundorum/styles/README.md

 npx style-dictionary build
 ~~~

+To change the generated theme, change the `theme` variable in the config.js.

 ## Config

 * `config.js`
+  * `theme`: defines a generated theme;
+  * `themeDir`: directory that contains the theme definitions;

   * `transform`: add specialized measures to the CSS output, e.g., add the `rem` measure to shape specifications;
   * `format`: customized formats that load an extra `classes.json` file and generate:
     * `classes/classes-resolved.json`: JSON classes with tokens transformed in their respective values;